 Can shower water make your hair fall out?

-The same way we don’t want to drink chlorinated water, we don’t want to absorb it during a shower either.
+In the same way that we don’t want to drink chlorinated water, we don’t want to absorb it during a shower either.
 Every time you shower in hot, steamy chlorinated water, you open your pores.
 Once your pores open, the chlorine in your municipally-treated water flows into your pores.

 Chlorine wreaks havoc on hair and skin health due to its drying effect.
 I’m a guy who’s had long hair nearly my entire life – no I didn’t jump on the man bun bandwagon – and I know how important it is to keep hair well-hydrated.
 Dry hair easily breaks, looks like crap, and leads to clumps of fallen hair every shower.